-6.9.2.1 Establishment of Multi-Access PDU session with UL CL based on the solution 3 architecture framework
+6.9.3.1 Establishment of Multi-Access PDU session with UL CL based on the solution 3 architecture framework

 During PDU session establishment procedure, the SMF may decide to insert in the data path of a PDU Session an "UL CL" (Uplink classifier).

+In case 1, SMF decide to insert the UL CL to both 3GPP access and non-3GPP access.

-Figure 6.9.2.1-1: Multi-Access PDU Session establishment procedure with UL CL with TFCP tunnel
+Figure 6.9.3.1-1: Multi-Access PDU Session establishment procedure with UL CL with TFCP tunnel